Have you been considering the Sapphire Gem chicken breed or a novelty chicken that is good at laying eggs? Worry no more. We have an answer for you.

 The breed prefers warm weather and will thrive well in very hot climates.
-Th Sapphire Gem chicken is also known for being a hardy chicken breed and can also survive in areas with cold winters.
+The Sapphire Gem chicken is also known for being a hardy chicken breed and can survive in areas with cold winters.

-However, you will have to provide indoor shelter for your bird during the winter months if you are raising your chicken in a colder climate.
+However, you must provide indoor shelter for your bird during winter if you raise your chicken in a colder climate.

 The Sapphire Gems are born healthy chickens without any hereditary issues.
 However, you will have to treat them for any disease that could come along the way.

 The birds are also susceptible to poultry parasites such as mites and lice.
-Therefore, you will have to check and treat these parasites before they infest further regularly.
+Therefore, you must check and treat these parasites before they infest further regularly.

-Apart from this, you should also provide your chickens with a healthy diet to ensure that they remain healthy for many years.
+You should also provide your chickens with a healthy diet to ensure they remain healthy for many years.

 This will ensure that your birds have enough energy to be active most of the time.
 It will also ensure that your hens have enough nutrients and protein to lay strong-shelled eggs and remain healthy throughout their lifespan.

-In addition to plenty of a balanced diet, you should also provide your chickens with enough clean and fresh water.
-Lack of water can cause dehydration which can eventually lead to the death of your chickens.
+In addition to a balanced diet, you should provide your chickens with enough clean and fresh water.
+Lack of water can cause dehydration, eventually leading to your chickens’ death.

 Coop Setup and Roaming

-Chickens usually require a good shelter.
-One of the first things that you will have to consider before establishing a backyard flock is the coop setup.
+Chickens usually require good shelter.
+The coop setup is one of the first things you must consider before establishing a backyard flock.
 Your coop should be large enough to accommodate all birds.

 When designing a coop for your Sapphire Gem chickens, you should create a space of about five square feet for every chicken inside the coop.